 Prevention is best achieved by early detection and measures taken to prevent fluid loss.
 Caregivers and health care professionals should be constantly aware of the risk factors and signs of dehydration in elderly patients.
 Strategies should be implemented to ensure that the older individual maintains a normal level of hydration.
 This can be accomplished by encouraging the consumption of fluids frequently and by offering a variety of liquids.
 Steady levels of hydration can be best maintained in older adults by consuming smaller amounts of liquids more frequently throughout the day.

 It is important to note that alcoholic beverages as well as tea and coffee (because of their high caffeine content) can contribute to dehydration and should be avoided.
 If they are consumed, then additional liquids are needed to offset any fluid loss.

 Fluid replacement involves slowly replenishing water loss, usually over 48 hours, by drinking liquids or by an intravenous solution (IV).

 The best forms of replacement fluids for rehydration include:

 - Drinks that contain electrolytes (Pedialyte, Gatorade, Powerade, etc.)

 Monitoring urine output is the best way to determine if the rehydration therapy is working.
 When the body is dehydrated, the kidneys try to hold on to as much fluid as possible thus urine output is decreased and the urine itself is concentrated.
 As treatment begins, the kidneys sense the increased fluid and urine output increases.

 A healthcare professional should always be consulted when complications exist or in the cases of diabetes.
-When a diabetic becomes dehydrated, additional medications such as synthesized hormones or anti-inflammatory drugs may be needed to aid in fluid retention and decrease urination.
+When a diabetic becomes dehydrated, additional medications such as synthesized hormones or anti-inflammatory drugs may be needed to increase fluid retention and decrease urination.